You’re in the grocery store and suddenly you hear a commotion. Another shopper is on the floor—convulsing. You’re terrified. What should you do?

 Step 3: Turn the person onto her side

 The person can produce lots of saliva, which they could choke on.
 Also, turning them can help keep their airway clear, since the diaphragm can't contract.

-When someone is having a seizure, Dr. Lucas says DO NOT:
+When someone is having a seizure, Dr. Chen says DO NOT:

 - try to hold the person down: This can cause injury and won't make the seizure stop.

 - leave when the seizure is over: Wait a few minutes to make sure the person can breathe normally and returns to a normal state of awareness.
 If they still can't breathe or still seem disoriented, call 9-1-1.